-The Library currently is used to view data files relating to wells drilled in Ontario (i.e., well cards, production information, plugging information, etc); to view core and drill cutting samples for wells drilled in Ontario; to view maps of well locations; and to view open file reports on the industry.
-Clients can view materials in the Library, and if relevant, take copies of the data files for viewing outside of the Library.
+The Library is visited by industry participants to view data files relating to wells drilled in Ontario (i.e., well cards, production information, plugging information, etc); to view core and drill cutting samples for wells drilled in Ontario; to view maps of well locations; and to view open file reports on the industry.
+Clients can review materials in the Library, and if relevant, take copies of the data files for studying outside of the Library.
 An ArcGIS workstation is available for client use and is equipped with MNR's proprietary PetroGIS software for performing spatial queries on the digital petroleum well database and with Surfer 8 © digital gridding and contouring software for subsurface geological mapping.
 The Library also provides a drill cutting sample preparation service, and a core cutting service.

-The Library also runs a dynamic website (www.ogsrlibrary.com) which contains summaries of reference materials in the Library, and a growing list of regularly updated reports (i.e., drilling activity reports, new well licences).
+The Library also operates a dynamic website (www.ogsrlibrary.com) which contains summaries of reference materials in the Library, and a growing list of regularly updated reports (i.e., drilling activity reports, new well licences).
 This information includes 3,600 scanned geophysical well logs.

-Basic digital petroleum well data for all counties has been posted to the Library website for complimentary downloading (basic well location and historical data).
-A set of enhanced and value-added subsurface data for all counties is now available for purchase.
-As county data is verified, the website is continually updated, and the digital data products for sale are updated.
-In addition, Library staff is now capable of accessing this digital data and plotting sophisticated maps which combine different data types including well locations, bedrock geology, bedrock topography, oil and gas pools, digital elevation model for Ontario, etc and incorporating the results of data queries and filters.
+Basic digital petroleum well data for all counties is posted to the Library website for complimentary downloading (basic well location and historical data).
+A set of enhanced and value-added subsurface data for all counties is available for purchase.
+The website is continually updated with verified county data and digital data products.
+Library staff utilizes this digital data for plotting sophisticated maps which combine different data types including well locations, bedrock geology, bedrock topography, oil and gas pools, digital elevation model for Ontario, etc and incorporating results from data queries and filters.